Denham Place, Buckinghamshire: Recent years

-The property is owned by the Jatania family, which acquired the house from the cigarette manufacturer Rothmans International.
+The property is owned by the Jatania family, which acquired the house from the cigarette manufacturer Rothmans International following the company's acquisition by British American Tobacco in 1999.
 In 2023, it was listed for sale at £75 million, making it one of the most expensive properties outside of London.
 Described as “a private palace”, the 28,525 sq ft main house has “state room-style principal entertaining spaces” as well as catering kitchens, a private chapel, two staircases and an elevator.
 Later being listed for sale at £65 million, it was listed for £45 million as of February 2025.